rovast/awesome-stars/README.md

 ## JavaScript

+*   [devilwjp/veaury](https://github.com/devilwjp/veaury) - Use React in Vue3 and Vue3 in React, And as perfect as possible!
 *   [akashgoswami/vue-reactflow](https://github.com/akashgoswami/vue-reactflow) - An experiment to render a React component inside a Vue.js application.
 *   [moment/luxon](https://github.com/moment/luxon) - ⏱ A library for working with dates and times in JS
 *   [strapi/strapi](https://github.com/strapi/strapi) - 🚀 Strapi is the leading open-source headless CMS.
 It’s 100% JavaScript, fully customizable and developer-first.